mlhartme/yogi/README.md

 * setup Helm, Kubernetes, ...
 * `mvn clean package -Phelm`
 * `helm install yogi target/helm`
+* if you have an ingress controller in your cluster: point your browser to http:<cluster-ip>/
+  otherwise:
   * kubectl port-forward service/yogi 8080:80
-* point your browser to `http://localhost:8080` and login with the credentials from src/test/user.properties
+  * point your browser to `http://localhost:8080`
+* login with the credentials from src/test/user.properties

 See src/helm/values.yaml for available options